Aadi1909/musicplayer/readme.md

 ---

 ## 📝 Notes
-- Only `.mp3` files in the `public/Music` directory will be listed.
+- Only `.mp3` files in the `public/Music` directory or AWS S3 bucket will be listed.
 - CORS is enabled for audio streaming.
 - Tested on modern browsers (Chrome, Edge, Firefox).

 ---

 ## 🔮 Upcoming Features
-- **Folder and File Uploading:**
+- **Dedicated Pages for Song Listing:**
-  - Upload entire folders or individual audio files directly from the browser to your music library.
+  - A new page to list all songs with advanced filtering and sorting options.
 - **Playlist Management:**
   - Create, edit, and save playlists for custom listening experiences.
   - A dedicated page for listing all playlists and songs, making navigation and organization easier.